xichun1021/Algorithms-Notes/README.md

 # Insertion Sort Algorithm
 When you play the card games, actually you are doing insertion sort.

-You can kindly click below link to see a dynamic graph demo of insertion sort algorithm.
+You can kindly click [here] (https://www.hackerearth.com/practice/algorithms/sorting/insertion-sort/visualize/) to see a dynamic graph demo of the insertion sort algorithm.

 ![image](https://user-images.githubusercontent.com/69109871/149294730-00cbc348-15f7-47e2-987d-d79a4558b95f.png)